Zamiell/isaac-faq/storing-data.md

 All of this should be abstracted into a `getCollectibleIndex` function.
 (In [IsaacScript](https://isaacscript.github.io/), this is included in the standard library.)

 In conclusion, for this case:
 - You need to store variables on a table that is reset per run.
-(You can also reset it per level if do you want data to persist into a post-Ascent Treasure Room.)
+(You can also reset it per level if don't care about data persisting to a post-Ascent Treasure Room.)
 - You need to use a key/index of `CollectibleIndex` (which is the output of the `getCollectibleIndex` function).
 - You need to use a value of a table/primitive containing your arbitrary data.